Number : Season 4, serial 7 of 9.

 “In that patch of moonlight.
 I told you I’d seen them!”
 Medok

-The colony itself, has a weird and unsettling vibe about it, with overly happy citizens, cheerleaders and brass bands who indulge in pleasant relaxation pastimes but whose exsistance is permeated by a vague whiff of totalitarian control.
+The colony itself, has a weird and unsettling vibe about it, with coldly-happy citizens, cheerleaders and brass bands; who indulge in pleasant relaxation pastimes but whose existence is permeated; by a vague whiff of totalitarian control.

 The Macra themselves, could have came across really silly in this as big bulky man-in-suit crabs but because of the dingy setting and fleeting glimpses.
 They work on a much higher level.

 In something of a later reveal, it is later shown that the Macra are secretly in charge of the colony and are behind “Control” – who appears on a video screen (as a human face) to give orders.
 Infact, the scene of the real human Control, being dispatched by a Macra at the end of part 3 – is a fleeting and chilling moment.